lifeBalance/camagru/README/model_class.md

 * But in the `catch` clause, we check for a **non-existing database** exception.
 In this case, we have to omit the database name, obviously!

 ## Other methods
-The `Model` class is a good place to define methods that will be used later on by the models to retrieve and store data from and to the database.
+The abstract `Model` class is a good place to define methods that will be used later on by the models to retrieve and store data from and to the database.
 Some actions common to all models would be:

 * Perform an SQL query that returns one of something (a user, a <del>dick</del>pic, etc).
 * An SQL query that returns all of something (a list of posts, a list of comments, etc).